Cerebral arteriovenous malformation

 - draining veins

 The nidus is fed by one or more arteries and drained by one or more veins.
 The feeding arteries are enlarged due to the increased flow, and flow-related arterial aneurysms are encountered 3.
 Venous aneurysms also referred to as venous pouches, are seen as well.
-It may contain dystrophic calcification, a small amount of gliotic tissue, and blood at different stages of ageing.
+It may contain dystrophic calcification, a small amount of gliotic tissue, and blood at different stages of aging.